Success with social media marketing hinges on your decision about which network(s) to focus on.

 You’ll also notice that Instagram skews to a much younger audience.
 If you’re ideal customers are 50+, then Instagram is not a good fit because only 15% of all 50+ year old internet users are on Instagram.

 Another key takeaway from this research is the fact that Facebook is by far the largest social media network.
-1.97 billion people use Facebook and there is no demographic that is not on Facebook.
+More than 2 billion people use Facebook and there is no demographic that is not on Facebook.
 You might want to read that again… Every demographic, from teens to over-65-year-olds, has an account on Facebook.

 That means every business should start social media marketing on Facebook and then expand to the next most appropriate network.